Optimization on Ellipses & 3D Surfaces

 Solving this system (by substitution or numerical methods) gives the closest point.

-Drag the slider \(t\) to move point \(P\) around the ellipse and watch the distance change!
+Drag the slider \(t\) to move point \(P\) around the ellipse and observe how the distance changes.

 Extension to 3D: Ellipsoids